-There are about 10,000 species of birds currently found on Earth.
-One species that has drawn a disproportionate share of humans’ attention is the California condor.
+Of all the species of birds living on Earth, one species has drawn a disproportionate share of humans’ attention: the California condor.

-The name of this website is explained in a post: Why Pseudogryps?
+The name of this blog is explained in the post Why Pseudogryps?

 Brian S. Pedersen